tldr-pages/tldr/pages/linux/sdiag.md

 > Show information about the execution of `slurmctld`.
 > More information: <https://slurm.schedmd.com/sdiag.html>.

-- Show several performance counters related to the execution of `slurmctld`:
+- Show all performance counters related to the execution of `slurmctld`:

 `sdiag --all`